 DIET AND THYROID HEALTH

 Today, a very important cause of thyroid problems is the diet.
 This cannot be overstated or repeated often enough.
 There is much confusion on this subject, but we find consistently that some foods help the thyroid while others inhibit or damage it.

+The best food for the thyroid gland.
 Among the best foods for the thyroid gland are any that contain iodine.
 The problem of the iodine antagonists has been explained earlier in this article and in the article entitled The Iodine Antgonists.
-Iodine-rish would include all fish, all sea vegetables and perhaps a few land- based foods that have a little iodine.
-Land-based foods vary greatly in their iodine content, however, depending on where they are grown and how they are fertilized.
+Iodine-rich foods that we recommend are mainly sardines, kelp and natural sea salt.

+The brand of kelp matters.
 Kelp is often sold in capsules.
-I can only recommend Nature’s Way, Solaray, Norwegian Kelp, and perhaps a few other brands.
+I only recommend Nature’s Way, Solaray, Endomet, Norwegian Kelp, and perhaps a few other brands.
 Many other brands are not as good and in fact, are toxic.
 They are often different species of kelp that have a higher mercury content or perhaps a lower alginate content.
-For more on this subject, read Kelp on this website.
+For more details, read Kelp.